G-symmetric spectra, semistability and the multiplicative norm: -symmetric spectra

-From this we obtain a relative version for a map $f:X\to Y$ by setting $F^n[f]=X\cup_{F^n X}F^n Y$, $L_n[f]=X_n\cup_{L_nX}L_nY$ and $j_n[f]:F^n[f]\to F^{n+1}[f]$ as well as $i_n[f]:F^n[f]\to Y$ the induced maps from the respective absolute versions for $X$ and $Y$.
-It follows that $F^{-1}[f]=X$, that the colimit along the $F^n[f]$ converges to $Y$ in the same strong sense as above and that the infinite composite equals $f$.
-Furthermore, the diagram is a pushout for all $n$. \begin{Remark} One should note that despite the name ``filtration'' it is not necessarily true that all maps $j_n(X)$ (or $i_n(X)$) appearing in the skeleton filtration are levelwise injective.
-An example is given by the truncated sphere spectrum (cf. \cite[Def.
-5.2.1]{HSS00}). \end{Remark} The connection to model structures comes from the following lemma: \begin{Lemma} Let $f:X\to Y$ and $g:W\to Z$ be maps of $G$-symmetric spectra such that for all $n\geq 0$ the $(G\times \Sigma_n)$-map $\nu_n[f]:L_n[f]\to Y_n$ has the left lifting property with respect to $g_n:W_n\to Z_n$.
+The connection to model structures comes from the following lemma: \begin{Lemma} Let $f:X\to Y$ and $g:W\to Z$ be morphisms of $G$-symmetric spectra such that for all $n\geq 0$ the $(G\times \Sigma_n)$-map $\nu_n[f]:L_n[f]\to Y_n$ has the left lifting property with respect to $g_n:W_n\to Z_n$.
 Then $f$ has the left lifting property with respect to $g$. \end{Lemma} \begin{proof} Using the adjunction between semi-free spectra and evaluation, the assumption is equivalent to $\mathscr{G}_n(\nu_n[f])$ having the left lifting property with respect to $g$ for all $n$.
 But by the properties of the skeleton filtration above, $f$ can be obtained from these by pushouts and countable composition, which preserve the left lifting property. \end{proof}